Vaccinating Addiction Away

 A vaccine exposes the immune the system to a harmless amount of the pathogen it’s designed to protect against.
 The immune system recognizes the pathogen as foreign and churns out proteins called antibodies that attack it if it reappears.

-The idea for a cocaine vaccine came to Crystal as he was walking past a Manhattan newsstand five years ago.
+The idea for a cocaine vaccine came to Crystal as he was walking past a Manhattan newsstand several years ago.
 A headline read, “Addiction: We Need a Vaccine.”
 He wondered — could he make a vaccine against an addictive molecule, like cocaine?

 About 1.1 million Americans were addicted to cocaine in 2012 , according to the U.S. Dept. of Health.